 Click Add block at the bottom to add more blocks.

-Click Preview to view a live preview of the resource center running inside your app.
+Click Preview to view a live preview of the Resource Center running inside your app.

 Click Publish.